 I am a fiction writer and a poet.
 My short story collection, Love Letters from a Fat Man, won the 2006 Sharat Chandra Prize for Fiction.
-My short stories and poems have appeared in Hayden's Ferry Review, JewishFiction.net, Spillway Journal, Blast Furnace, and Prime Number.
+You can read my short stories and poems in journals including Hayden’s Ferry Review, Comstock Review, Spillway Journal, Crab Orchard Review, and New Letters, among others.
 I have an MFA in fiction from Antioch University Los Angeles.

-I teach through the UCLA Extension Writers' Program and I mentor Afghan women through AWWP, the Afghan Women's Writing Project—an online group where Afghan women can express themselves in safety and in freedom.
+I am a teacher.
+I have taught at Pima Community College, through UCLA Extension Writers’ Program, through The Learning Curve, a community-based education program, and I have mentored Afghan women through AWWP, the Afghan Women’s Writing Project, an online group where Afghan women can express themselves in safety and in freedom.

 My first career was as a scientist.
-For many years, I worked as a seismologist and geophysicist for companies including Mobil Oil and a consulting company for JPL.
+For many years, I worked as a seismologist and geophysicist for companies including Mobil Oil and a consulting company for GPS receivers.
 I spoke computer until the languages got away from me.
 I have degrees from Massachusetts Institute of Technology and Scripps Institution of Oceanography.
-I have never been cured of my love for rocks and waves—seismic, light, or oceanic.
+I have never been cured of my love for rocks and waves – seismic, light, or oceanic.
 Like light, I consider myself both particle and wave.

 I am a dog human.
-I have a Walker Hound named Scout and a Queensland Heeler named JillyRoo.
+I had a Walker Hound named Scout and a Queensland Heeler named JillyRoo who accompanied me through many years and miles of marathon training.
+Sadly, they have now passed on, but my two rescue coonhounds, Buster and MayBelle, still grace the neighborhood with their morning howls.
 They own me.
-Give me two minutes, and I'll show you their pictures.
-Yes—they're on my phone.
-No—their bark is not my ringtone.
+Give me two minutes, and I’ll show you their pictures.
+Yes – they’re on my phone.
+No – their bark is not my ringtone.